 Prepare students for success in college and career.

 Through multiple problems and scenarios, the course challenges students to dive into the roles of various biomedical science professionals.
 This allows students to develop proficiency in laboratory and clinical skills using real equipment, setting them up for success in college and career, and explore the vast range of careers in the biomedical sciences.

 Integrated technology is intentionally used to maximize the student and teacher experience.

 PLTW Biomedical Sciences utilizes interactive, 3D animations and images to allow students to immerse themselves in the curriculum and experience content in a new and unique way.
 For example, students will now interact with patient data in a simulated electronic records system – allowing for the integration of videos, audio files, and diagnostic images.

 Course content highlights the integrated reality of PLTW’s three pathways: biomedical science, computer science, and engineering.

 Students will understand the integrated nature of multiple disciplines in the world as they engage in real-world cases and scenarios.
 Unlike many other courses in high school, the problems within Principles of Biomedical Science will highlight how concepts in science, technology, math, and engineering have to be applied in tandem in order to understand and solve problems.

 Career and Technical Student Organization: HOSA

-Curriculum will be delivered through MRHS Canvas Learning Management System available online at www.dvusd.instructure.com or Canvas iPad app, and my.pltw.org to access the curriculum.
+Students will utilize the MRHS Canvas Learning Management System, available online at https://www.dvusd.org/canvas or Canvas iPad app, and my.pltw.org to access the curriculum.

 Students will need: